rekihattori/awesome-programmers/README.md

 - [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper): The inventor of the [A-0 System](https://en.wikipedia.org/wiki/A-0_System), often considered as the first [compiler](https://en.wikipedia.org/wiki/Compiler) but functioned as a [loader](https://en.wikipedia.org/wiki/Loader_(computing)) for [Assembly](https://en.wikipedia.org/wiki/Assembly_language) resulting to the development of higher level programming languages like [COBOL](https://en.wikipedia.org/wiki/COBOL).
 - [John Backus](https://en.wikipedia.org/wiki/John_Backus): The co-creator of the first high-level compiled programming language [FORTRAN](https://en.wikipedia.org/wiki/Fortran) and its compiler, often credited as being the first [optimizing compiler](https://en.wikipedia.org/wiki/Optimizing_compiler) and fully complete compiler.
 - [Frances E. Allen](http://amturing.acm.org/award_winners/allen_1012327.cfm): The author of the paper "Program Optimization" that laid the basis for systematic analysis of computer programs, the author of "Control Flow Analysis" that uses intervals to analyze data flow, and the co-author of the paper "A Catalog of Optimizing Transformations" which is one of the main analysis strategies used in optimizing compilers.
+- [Richard Matthew Stallman](https://en.wikipedia.org/wiki/Richard_Stallman): The creator of the [GCC (GNU Compiler Collection)](https://en.wikipedia.org/wiki/GNU_Compiler_Collection) system which has been adopted as the standard compiler system by many operating systems.
 - [Nathaniel Rochester](https://en.wikipedia.org/wiki/Nathaniel_Rochester_(computer_scientist)): The creator of the first [assembler](https://en.wikipedia.org/wiki/Assembly_language#Assembler), translating assembly code into byte code for the first mass-produced computer that he also created, the [IBM 701](https://en.wikipedia.org/wiki/IBM_701).
 - [Lois Haibt](https://en.wikipedia.org/wiki/Lois_Haibt): The co-creator of the first high-level compiled programming language [FORTRAN](https://en.wikipedia.org/wiki/Fortran) and its compiler.
 - [Alon Zakai](https://github.com/kripken): The creator of [emscripten](https://github.com/kripken/emscripten), the LLVM to Javascript compiler.